www.LinuxHowtos.org

 Use the specified method to encrypt the passwords.

-The available methods are DES, MD5, NONE, and SHA256 or SHA512 if your libc support these methods.
+The available methods are DES, MD5, SHA256, SHA512 and NONE if your libc supports these methods.

 By default (if none of the -c, -m, or -e options are specified), the encryption method is defined by the ENCRYPT_METHOD or MD5_CRYPT_ENAB variables of /etc/login.defs.